philwhiles/frettler/README.md

 **UPDATE** Left handed support!
 That took some doing I can tell you.
 No where near as easy as I had hoped, and it has made me realise that the view related code needs some tidying and refactoring, with some possible re-design thrown in.
 The vertical view code is multi purpose, displaying both full vertical fretboard and the isolated chord chart views, and for the latter, has logic to work out un played strings and barring, and has grown rather tangled.
-Anyway, Left handed guitar (or mandolin, or etc) players, can now throw in the `-l` or `--left` argument to see the horizontal or vertical views from their perspective.
+Anyway, Left handed guitar (or mandolin, or etc) players, can now throw in the `-l` or `--lefty` argument to see the horizontal or vertical views from their perspective.
 I would love to hear from the lefties who try Frettler - did I get it right? are there some subtle bugs in there?
-By using `--left` for this I have had to change the previous chord command option `--list` to `--which` instead.
+By using `--lefty` for this I have had to change the previous chord command option `--list` to `--which` instead.
+Currently the `--lefty` option works with the `horizontal`, `vertical` and `chord` subcommands.

 Frettler can display chord 'fingerings'. ie as an alternative to showing all the occurences of a chords notes on the fret board, frettler can now show a chord as it is meant to be fingered, like a traditional chord diagram.
 Read the section below on regarding 'frettler guitar chord'.